zlatozar/study-paip/reference/Readme.md

 - _sequence_ - a proper sequence
 - _N_        - a non-negative integer

 Returns the number of elements in SEQUENCE.
+Only the top level is counted.
+Elements in sub-lists are disregarded.
 If SEQUENCE is a vector with a fill pointer, the active length as specified by the fill pointer is returned.

 See also LIST-LENGTH